A FILE is a data structure that can be stored

 Method 1

-Look for the Save and Open Dialogs under the ?Dialog? tab on the Component palette.
+Look for the Save and Open Dialogs under the ?Dialog? tab on the Component

 These components are only visible during edit mode: